kedacore/keda-docs/content/docs/2.7/scalers/gcp-pub-sub.md

 **Identity based authentication:**

 You can also use `TriggerAuthentication` CRD to configure the authentication using the associated service account of the running machine in Google Cloud.
-You only need to create a `TriggerAuthentication` as this example, and reference it in the `ScaledObject`. `ClusterTriggerAuthentication` can also be used if you pretend to use it globally in your cluster.
+You only need to create a `TriggerAuthentication` as this example, and reference it in the `ScaledObject`. `ClusterTriggerAuthentication` can also be used if you intend to use it globally in your cluster.

 ### Example using TriggerAuthentication with GCP Identity